EthanEpp/saiCommandExecution/README.md

 # Speech Command System

 This repository contains a speech command system that processes audio inputs, transcribes them into text, and executes corresponding commands.
-The system utilizers whisber and a distilled SBERT paraphrase model.
+The system utilizers whisber and a distilled SBERT paraphrase model, or BERT large depending on which pipeline you choose to use.

 ## Table of Contents
 - [Installation](#installation)